 Figure 4.
 Schematic shooting plan.

-The automated photogrammetry gives the possibility to transform maquettes into digital models.
-This process is not yet common: normally the applications concern a whole building or small objects, and not medium-sized things.
-Different sizes and different accuracy bring to utilize different instruments and methods.
+Automated photogrammetry makes it possible to transform maquettes into digital models.
+This process is not yet common: typical applications concern whole buildings or small objects, not medium-sized things.
+Different sizes of objects and different accuracy requirements lead to the selection of different instruments and methods.

-The use of photogrammetry is not only due to the availability of technical tools and their more cheapness than the laser scanner ones.
-Analysing this choice from a more conceptual point of view, photogrammetry and the subsequent photo-modelling guarantees the construction of a model that transforms directly what is able to be seen into the digital space.
-The model obtained is supported by the same representative synthesis of the reality.
-The great efficiency of this technique emerges in presenting objects where interpretation of geometry is not required.
-It can also be interpreted as a discovery action, a process in order to obtain three-dimensional information.
+The common use of photogrammetry is not only due to the availability of technical tools and the fact that they are less expensive than the equivalent tools for laser scanning.
+Analysing this choice from a more conceptual point of view, photogrammetry and the subsequent photo modelling guarantee the construction of a model that directly transforms visible elements into the digital space.
+The obtained model thus provides a realistic representation of what we see.
+This technique is especially effective in situations in which the interpretation of geometry is not required.
+Photogrammetry can also be performed in order to obtain three-dimensional information.

-Photo-modelling is a highly realistic and efficient tool in describing surface characteristics of objects and allows, with its three-dimensionality, to create models that are verifiable and navigable from infinite points of view.
-This feature is interesting in maquettes’ survey process.
-In fact, even though they are often characterized by a single material, the photo-modelling allows the restitution of its materiality and of small variations of surface treatment that can be found.
+Photo modelling is a highly realistic and efficient tool for describing the surface characteristics of objects and for creating 3D models that are verifiable and navigable from infinite points of view.
+This feature is interesting for the process of surveying maquettes.
+Even though maquettes are often characterised by a single material, photo modelling enables the restitution of their materiality and highlights small variations in the treatment of the surface.

-Finally, thanks to its digital soul, photo-modelling exploits the media and the temporal "cross mediation”, technique that provides “images for the story” and “story by images” in a sequence of information that tends to align with perception of reality, flanking the narrative with real data.
-[15]
+Finally, thanks to its digital nature, photo modelling can make use of media techniques that connect images to stories by presenting a sequence of information that can be experienced as a narrative, while flanking the narrative with real data [15].

-The case study, the wooden model of Turin Horse-Racing (fig. 3), in scale 1:50, has a size of 176,5 (length) x 196,5 (width) x 20 cm (height), so it can be considered neither big nor small, therefore, using exclusively the method of photogrammetry was important doing a great amount of photos from different points of view and having good conditions of illumination, in order to obtain a model as precise as possible.
+The wooden model of Turin Horse Racing used in the case study (Figure 3) has a 1:50 scale and dimensions of 176.5 (length) × 196.5 (width) × 20 cm (height), so it can be considered neither big nor small.
+Therefore, as photogrammetry was used exclusively, it was important to take a sufficient number of photos from different points of view and with good illumination in order to obtain as precise a model as possible.

-Following the rules of photogrammetry, the model was photographed in its entirety, making three turns around it at three different heights and taking photographs at each human step to allow a rich reconstruction structure from motion (fig.4).
+Following the rules of photogrammetry, the model was photographed in its entirety, making three turns around it at three different heights and taking photographs at each human step to allow a rich reconstruction using structure from motion (Figure 4).

-The object always remained at the center of a hypothetical sphere, and the photographs were made by orientating the camera always towards the center.
-In this way virtual reconstruction will be easier, especially the texturing process.
+The object always remained at the centre of a hypothetical sphere, and the camera was always oriented towards the centre.
+This made the virtual reconstruction easier, especially the texturing process.

-Designing the surveying plan for the data acquisition implies identification of site conditions and constraints, in order to determine preferable camera and lights locations.
+Designing the surveying plan for the data acquisition required the identification of site conditions and constraints in order to determine the optimal locations for the camera and lights.

-The onsite survey conditions of the model of Turin Horse-Racing were quite easy.
-The maquette was in fact totally accessible from all sides and quite accessible from the top, positioning the camera at a sufficient hight to take the entire maquette, except from a zenithal point of view.
+The onsite survey conditions for the model of Turin Horse Racing were quite ideal.
+The maquette was totally accessible from all sides and quite accessible from the top.
+The camera could be positioned at a sufficient hight to capture the entire maquette, with the exception of the zenithal point of view.

-We used four adjustable tripods with four lights 4000K, two of them paired with reflecting umbrellas and the other two located in soft-boxes to spread and uniform the light.
-The model has also been equipped with markers positioned near the perimeter (to make easier the phases of orientation and positioning of the picture).
+We used four adjustable tripods with four 4000 K lights, two of them paired with reflecting umbrellas and the other two located in soft boxes to spread the light and make it uniform.
+The model was also equipped with markers positioned near the perimeter (to make the orientation phases and the positioning of the picture easier).

 Figure 5.
-Image residuals for Canon EOS 1300D (18mm).
+Image residuals for Canon EOS 1300D (18 mm).